arkouda.client¶

 |

-Connect to a running arkouda server. |
+Connect to a running Arkouda server. |

 |

-Disconnects the client from the Arkouda server |
+Disconnect the client from the Arkouda server. |

 |

-Generates list of commands executed within the the Python shell, Jupyter notebook, |
+Generate a list of commands executed in the shell/notebook. |

 |